frenetic-lang/tutorials/OxRepeater/index.md

 - A pair of _counters_ that record the number and total size of all matching packets.

-As an example, consider the following flow table:
+For example, consider the following flow table:

 |----------+---------+--------------------+---------+-------|
 | Priority | Pattern | Actions            | Packets | Bytes |